jac307/MediaArtTutorials/MEDIA2DF3/P2-InClassWork-I.md

 - **Color Mode:** RGB
 - **Raster Effects:** High (300 PPI)

+> **Maintain the same aspect ratio** in all of your compositions to ensure visual consistency across the project.
 > ⚠️ **Important**: Make sure you follow the document setup instructions to avoid losing points.

 ---